* Stocks push higher as recent data underpins sentiment

 * Dollar firms versus yen, euro steady

-* Oil price slips below $110 a barrel
+* Oil prices slips below $110 a barrel

 By Herbert Lash